The Taiwan question may be turning into a “gray rhino” event, as estimated by Chairman Rabbit

 – Comprehensively escalate the financial war, science and technology war, and sanctions against China, and force the Taiwan island to join the anti-China system and framework

-Because of the escalating tension over the Taiwan question caused by the Speaker of the House of Representatives’ planned visit, Trump will further see the political value in it and take more drastic actions.
+Because of the escalating tension over the Taiwan question caused by Nancy Pelosi’s planned visit, Trump will further see the political value in it and take more drastic actions.

 In the process, Trump will certainly be bluffing.
 As in the Russia issue, he said to the professional golfer John Daly: why wouldn’t Putin take action against Ukraine throughout Trump’s term?
 That's because Trump told Putin: “If you dare to do that, We're gonna hit Moscow.”
 Trump said: “And he sort of believed me, like 5 percent or 10 percent.
 That's all you need.”